MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules.md

 #### Global Macro Module:
  A global macro module is stored in a central location within your MeVisLab installation.
 The directory is called Package.
 Once a global macro module is created, it appears in the module browser and can be used in any MeVisLab network you open.
 See [Package creation](tutorials/basicmechanisms/macromodules/package/) for details about Packages.

  Local macro modules can be converted to global macro modules.
 MeVisLab then adds a definition file containing the name and package of the module and copies the content to your selected package directory.
-Package directories are loaded automatically when you start MeVisLab in the case they have been added to your user packages via main menu {{< menuitem "Edit" "Preferences" "Packages" >}}.
+Package directories are loaded automatically when you start MeVisLab in case they have been added to your user packages via main menu {{< menuitem "Edit" "Preferences" "Packages" >}}.

 *	A global macro can be used in any MeVisLab network.
 *	A global macro is listed in the Modules panel and module search.